 Não o cuidava assim, porém, o juiz de fóra.

-However, the judge did not think so.
+However, the judge did not care much about that.

 O intriguista que lhe trazia o espirito em ancias era o seu espelho.